Find information about our accessible facilities and who to contact if you need to know more.

-Museum floor plans are located throughout the museum, along with digital displays that show times and details of events taking place throughout the day.
+Museum maps are located throughout the museum, along with digital displays that show times and details of events taking place throughout the day.
 You can download a map in advance on our Visit page.

 Museum staff are on hand to offer assistance, and can also provide help with the lifts for groups of visitors.

 To help plan your visit, further information can be obtained by calling the following numbers:

 Minicom line: +44 (0)20 7942 4445—(available 09.30–17.00 Mondays to Fridays)

 Please be aware that there is currently no step-free access to the mezzanine level in Making the Modern World.
 This is due to an ongoing technical fault and we are working hard to rectify the issue.
 We apologise for any inconvenience.